rpm0618/writeups/uiuctf2020/login_page/README.md

 ## Hash Cracking (Dania - Arabic)

-Were on the home strech now, only one more hash to crack.
+Were on the home stretch now, only one more hash to crack.
 Unfortunately, this is a tough one.
 As a reminder, Dania's hint is in Arabic which translates to `My favorite animal (6 Arabic characters only)`

 Unfortunately, hashcat doesn't have any direct built in support for Arabic characters.
-Thankfully, a quick google shows it is flexible enough to allow us to it ourselves.
+Thankfully, a quick google shows it is flexible enough to allow us to do it ourselves.
 The trick is that each Arabic character (when UTF-8 encoded) is actually two bytes long.
 We can use the mask attack with some custom character sets to tell hashcat to only construct valid Arabic characters.
 See [this](https://blog.bitcrack.net/2013/09/cracking-hashes-with-other-language.html) page for more information on how this works.
 ```
 > hashcat.exe 58970d579d25f7288599fcd709b3ded3 --hex-charset -1 d8d9dadb -2 808182838485868788898a8b8c8d8e8f909192939495969798999a9b9c9d9e9fa0a1a2a3a4a5a6a7a8a9aaabacadaeafb0b1b2b3b4b5b6b7b8b9babbbcbdbebf -a 3 ?1?2?1?2?1?2?1?2?1?2?1?2 -o dania.out
 ```